tbreiner/BugsInterpreter/README.md

 Several example files have been included but any user can create a new program in a .txt file and see their "bugs" come to life by following the BNF rules of the Bugs language, described in the above link.

+In order to run the program, simply download the source code and the example Bugs text files or write your own text file to be Interpreted.
+Run the BugsGui.java file which will open the user interface.
+Follow the directions to load a Bugs text file into the program and use the buttons and sliders to start, pause, and step the animation at various speeds.